MalteNeugebauer/math-digital-mentoring/index.md

 Introducing text.

 # Demo
 Check out the [online demo](https://moodleresearch.hs-bochum.de/?lang=en).
-The exercises, designs and learning analytics approaches are implemented within the learning management system [Moodle](https://moodle.org/).
+The exercises, designs and learning analytics approaches are implemented within the learning management system [Moodle](https://moodle.org/) without any additional plugins.

 # Resources
 Here is a list of resources.